 Galls, or swollen enlargements, form on the plant where aphid colonies feed on twigs or roots.
 These are not very noticeable after one year of feeding but increase in size as feeding continues in an area.
 Subterranean aphid colonies cause the most damage.
 Roots of infested trees have large, abnormal swellings.
 Continued feeding can kill roots and cause reduced growth or even death of young trees.

-The Malling-Merton series of rootstocks (e.g., MM.106 and MM.111) were developed to be resistant to woolly apple aphid, as is the Merton 793 selection, which is commonly used in the southern hemisphere.
+The Malling-Merton series of rootstocks (e.g., MM.106 and MM.111) were developed to be resistant to woolly apple aphid, as was the Merton 793 selection, which is commonly used in the southern hemisphere.
 This resistance is based on a scion cultivar, ‘Northern Spy’.
-Recently, a new series of rootstocks is being developed by the Geneva rootstock breeding program, some of which are resistant to woolly apple aphid.
-The resistance is based on Malus robusta, and apparently confers a higher level of resistance than the older Malling-Merton series.
+Some rootstocks in a newer series developed by the Geneva rootstock breeding program are resistant to woolly apple aphid (e.g., G.41, G.213, G214, G.22, G.202, G.969, G.210, and G.890).
+The resistance is based on Malus robusta apple rootstock, and apparently confers a higher level of resistance than the older Malling-Merton series.

 Woolly apple aphids are attracted to sunken areas caused by the disease perennial canker.
 Galls caused by feeding of aphids are re-infection sites for the causal fungus of perennial canker, Cryptosporiopsis perennans.
 These galls are more sensitive to low temperatures than normal bark tissue and rupture at about 0ºF or colder, providing an entry site for the fungus, continuing the perennial nature of the canker.